Generating a new component

 From here, peek into the package.json file and ensure the "devDependency" of @spectrum-css/spectrumpattern (replacing "spectrumpattern" with the pattern you're implementing, such as "badge" or "tooltip") listed there is of the most current version.

-Outside of your new package, you will need to manually add information about your new package to both the tsconfig-all.json file and the bundle package:
+Outside of your new package, you will need to manually add information about your new package to the tsconfig-all.json and tsconfig-react-wrapper.json files, as well as the bundle package:

 Open tsconfig-all.json, find "references", and add an entry for your package ({ "path": "packages/spectrum-pattern" }) alphabetically (replacing "spectrum-pattern" with the pattern you're implementing, such as "action-button" or "progress-bar").
 The tsconfig-all.json config is used to build types for the project in parallel with the JS build that is handled outside of tsc.
 This will ensure that the types for your new package are available throughout the library, include at demonstration and test time.